What is User Experience?

 - benchmark testing (learning where your product stands against others on the market)

 Last, but not least, researchers listen to their audience to learn how they can improve the UX design.
 The recommended methods include:

-- Analyzing Frequently Asked Questions
+- determining Frequently Asked Questions

-- Running customer surveys
+- running customer surveys